jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* Paused until the new groups functionality is launched by groups.drupal.org

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================